- About SAC

 The FAA has taken a number of actions to ensure FAA aviation inspectors are equipped with the tools and knowledge they need to investigate illegal charter operations.
 The agency formed a Special Emphasis Investigations Team to investigate complex cases; partners with the National Air Transportation Association (NATA)'s Air Charter Safety Foundation to help identify possible illegal operations; and continues to collaborate with industry trade associations to educate pilots and operators to ensure they understand all of the rules that apply to charter operations.

-The Following are Red Flags that Indicate a Company May Not Be a Legitimate Operator:
+Red Flags that Indicate a Company May Not Be a Legitimate Operator

 - If the company provides the aircraft and at least one crewmember, yet attempts to transfer operational control to a consumer via any document.